uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+      * It looks more 3D

 If you were to draw a circle, which of the modes above would you use and why?
+*You would use GL_TRIANGLE_FAN because you need to be able to have a center vertex and have it "fan" around it?

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+* It didn't display anything

 ## Extra Time?